 Below are the primary laws governing the importation of commercial goods.

-• The Customs Modernization Act (CMA) – The CMA, a part of NAFTA, requires importers to declare attributes of imported goods with the Customs and Border Protection Agency (CBP).
+The CMA, a part of NAFTA, requires importers to declare attributes of imported goods with the Customs and Border Protection Agency (CBP).
 Typically, when goods are shipped into the US, the importer (or her agent) must complete documents disclosing the nature, value, origin, and other information about the goods.
 The CBP will inspect the goods and charge estimated duties on the value of the goods.
 The inspection generally seeks to ascertain the value of the goods, that the markings and labeling are accurate, that there are no prohibited items, and that the goods are correctly documented.
 The CBP may also assess additional duties on goods imported for sale at abnormally low prices.
-This is known as “anti-dumping” and “countervailing duties”.
+This is known as anti-dumping and countervailing duties.
 The purpose of this authority is to protect markets from the effect of selling products at a loss or at a lower price than in the foreign market simply to reduce inventory or push other merchants out of business.
 Importers can appeal or request administrative review of the assessed duties.
 Goods subject to countervailing duties must demonstrate that the pricing practice does not hurt a consumer market.

 What is The Trademark Act of 1946 (Trademark Act)?